cennznet/app-gov/libs/ui/vectors/README.md

-# assets
+# ui-vectors

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build assets` to build the library.
+Run `nx build ui-vectors` to build the library.